mguthrieabf/cobalt/docs/rbac_overview.rst

 individual forum level rather than having a binary control of being a moderator or not being a moderator that applies for all forums.

-One of the key features of RBAC is the use of Groups to define the level of access and to encourage users never being given direct security access, but rather being part of a group that has that access.
-This makes it easy to give a new user "Fred" access to the same stuff as "Bob" for his job at Club A without accidentally also giving him Bob's special access at Club B that he shouldn't have.
+One of the key features of RBAC is the use of **Groups** to define the level of access and to prevent users being given direct security access.
+This makes it easy to give
+a new user *Fred* access to the same stuff as *Bob* for his job at Club A, without accidentally also giving him Bob's special access at Club B that he shouldn't have.